mydreamworldpolly/PollyAI/README.md

    - Click 'Copilot' button for search and image generation
    - Image generation requires either Flux (via Replicate) or DALLE-3 (via Azure) configuration
    - Generated images are saved to desktop by default

+5. Custom Prompts and Memories:
+   - Create .txt files in the same folder as the executable
+   - Files will automatically appear in the Prompts and Memory dropdowns
+   - Use these files to store frequently used prompts or custom knowledge
+   - Example: Define custom translations or behaviors (e.g., "Polly" must be translated as "glass" in Chinese)
+   - Selected prompt and memory content are automatically injected into conversations when using Send or Copilot buttons

 ### Version
 0.1.0 (Beta)